 - Dr. Ryan Stokes, a 1995 graduate of Greenwood High School, has fashioned an outstanding career in the field of religious studies and is renowned as a Biblical scholar.
 Dr. Stokes has studied at Western Kentucky University, the Gordon-Conwell Theological Seminary in Massachusetts, and at Yale University.
 He earned his doctorate in Old Testament/Hebrew Bible at Yale in 2010.
 He is now an assistant professor at Southwestern Baptist Theological Seminary in Fort Worth, Texas.

 - Jacinda Thedders Townsend, a 1988 graduate of Warren Central High School, has distinguished herself in the fields of academia and literature.
 After graduating from WCHS at age 16 as a National Merit finalist, Townsend earned a bachelor’s degree at Harvard University, a law degree at Duke University, and a master’s degree at the University of Iowa.
+She was selected as a Fulbright Fellow and spent the 2001-02 school year working in the Ivory Coast in Africa.
 She has taught creative writing at Missouri State University, Southern Illinois University, and Indiana University.
 She is the author of the novel Saint Monkey and other works of short fiction.

 - Roger Thomas, a 1968 graduate of North Warren High School, has a long history of success in dairy farming and in public service.
 A State Representative from 1996 until 2004, Thomas continues to play an influential role in Frankfort.
 He has been executive director of both the Governor’s Office of Agricultural Policy and the Kentucky Agricultural Finance Corporation.
 He was a key player in negotiating Kentucky’s share of the multi-billion-dollar Master Tobacco Settlement Agreement funds paid to states by the nation’s cigarette makers.